journal-club/wiki-data/fests/pearl/events.md

 This is an online event.
 Bring out the artist in you!
 Submit an artwork based on the given themes.
 *For more details regarding the event,[click here](/fests/pearl/events/masterstroke)*
 ### Paint a Face
 Grab a brush and some paints and make a face your canvas.
-The theme for the event is 'Cities of the world'.
-We would like to see designs that represent the city that you live in or love to visit in a face painted design.
-It could depict landmarks, culture, the people; something that tells the story of a particular city.
 *For more details regarding the event,[click here](/fests/pearl/events/paintaface)*
 ### Pictionary
 A classic ice-breaker game in which the goal is to get your team mate to correctly identify something that is drawn within the time limit.